PinionTech/nodelay/lib/resource.coffee.md

 * subset of the global object Emit events when data is updated

 Helper functions
 ----------------

+> At some point these should probably move to a separate library.

 **onlyChanges** returns a JSON object representing the values in `newer` that aren't already present in `older`.
 This is designed to provide a minimal object